DrMemCS/drmem/README.md

   - A back-end which writes device information to a Redis server
 - A client API which uses GraphQL
 - Drivers which implement devices
-  - 3 built-in drivers
+  - 4 built-in drivers
     - Memory devices
 	- Cycling device
 	- Timer device
+	- Map device (maps ranges of integers to values)
-  - 3 external drivers
+  - 4 external drivers
     - Weather Underground data
 	- NTP daemon status
+	- TP-Link support (tested with an HS440 Kasa light dimmer)
 	- (Author's) custom sump pump monitor
+- A "logic block" module that lets you define logic so that control loops can be set up internally, instead of requiring external client applications to do the controlling.

 You can try some of this out by following the [tutorial](doc/book/content/TUTORIAL.md).